 Get a Job or Externship

-When it comes time to submit your resumes and cover letters to employers in February, you are going to have your hands full with mid-semester projects, midterms, and essays.
+When it comes time to submit your resumes and cover letters to employers in February, you are going to have your hands full with mid-semester projects, midterms and essays.
 Do yourself a favor and get on top of this while you can.
 By starting now, you have the time and freedom to get creative with your resumes and customize them for each internship you apply to.

 Learn a New Skill.

-Next to building your experience, the best thing you can do to boost your resume is learn new skills applicable to jobs you are applying for!
+Next to building your experience, the best thing you can do to boost your resume is learn new skills that are applicable to jobs you are applying for!
 Employers admire applicants that are already trained on programs and software, which gives you a competitive edge in the application process.
-Learning new skills can mean taking an online course in coding, taking an Excel or Salesforce class at a community college, or learning a new language.
+Learning new skills can mean taking an online course in coding, taking an Excel or Salesforce class at a community college or learning a new language.

-The main purpose of your break is to relax and take a break from school, but in your free time consider swapping our your TV remote for a book.
+The main purpose of your break is to relax and take a break from school, but in your free time consider swapping out your TV remote for a book.
 Theses are all easy steps to help you get ahead and land you the internship of your dreams.
 Having a solid plan and structure during your job search will reduce the stress and prevent you from scrambling at the last minute.
-Come February you will be glad you did.
+Come February, you will be glad you did.